 GE102 Engineering Computations 2 class and 2 lab hrs/wk, 3 cr.

 Acquaints engineering students with the use and operation of the micro computer.
-Programs will be developed and used by students in the solution of typical engineering problems.
-Structured programming techniques will be emphasized.
-Prerequisite: MTH111.
-W
+Programs will be developed and used by stu-

 GE103 Engineering Computations 2 class and 2 lab hrs/wk, 3 cr.